"

 6.3 Strategies to Promote Family Engagement

-To foster meaningful family engagement in early childhood education, schools can implement the following strategies in Table 6b:
+To foster meaningful family engagement in early childhood education, programs can implement the following strategies in Table 6b:

 Strategies to Promote and Sustain Meaningful Family Engagement